TABLE-Foreign investors turn net buyers of Japan shares

-TOKYO, Oct 25 (Reuters) - Foreign investors turned net buyers of Japanese stocks last week after a week of net selling, capital flows data from Japan’s Ministry of Finance showed on Thursday.
+TOKYO, Oct 12 (Reuters) - Foreign investors turned net buyers of Japanese stocks last week after two weeks of net selling, capital flows data from Japan’s Ministry of Finance showed on Friday.

-They bought a net 195.2 billion yen of shares in the week through Oct.
-20, after selling a net 26.7 billion the previous week.
+They bought a net 118.6 billion yen of shares after selling a net 239.6 billion in the week through Sept.
+29, which was the largest net selling since the week of May 6-12.

-Japanese investors were net buyers of foreign bonds in the latest week for the second straight period, purchasing a net 474.6 billion yen, after buying 705.3 billion yen the week before.
+Japanese investors were net sellers of foreign bonds in the latest week to the tune of 262.8 billion, after purchasing 1.5424 trillion yen in the final week of the fiscal half-year period, the largest amount since August 2010.

 Details of net investments were as follows (in billion yen).